jasongrimesdotcom/Seattle-DevOps-Meetup/agenda_template.md

 **Artifacts:**

 * Each speaker is responsible for creating the title, the abstract, and actual presentation
-* Speakers must submit this to the Seattle DevOps Meetup Leadership Team via email with a PDF of the presenation in which they plan to give
+* Speakers must submit all presentation materials to the Seattle DevOps Meetup Leadership Team via email with an attached PDF of the presentation in which you plan to give
-* These artifacts will be shared and stored on Meetup.com
+* These artifacts will be shared and stored on Meetup.com and the Seattle DevOps Meetup Shared Google Drive

 **Questions?**